 Today we use rotary pinned perforation rollers, die and punch presses, and even laser perforators to create complex and ultra-accurate holes and patterns.

 How Is Perforated Metal Made?

 Manufacturing perforated sheet metal involves a few simple steps.
 It begins with a sheet of material, which is flat thin and usually rectangular in shape.
 It is then bent into a specific shape and perforated, or perforated and then bent, depending on the design.
 Bends can be sharp, such as a right angle or box shape, or they can be rounded to form a curve or tube.

-In most of the world, the thickness of the sheets is measures in millimetres, but in the United States (and often in Canada too), it is measured in gauges.
+In most of the world, the thickness of the sheets is measured in millimetres, but in the United States (and often in Canada too), it is measured in gauges.
 The higher the gauge, the thinner the material, so this can be confusing at first.